-Evidential marking, the marking of how one came to know the information one is reporting in making a statement (e.g. seen with one's own eyes, heard from someone else, inferred) has grammaticalized in quite a few languages within TB.
-The systems may be as simple as having only a contrast between hearsay and non-hearsay (e.g. Rawang, where the hearsay particle $w\bar{a}$ is derived from the verb 'say'), to more complex systems, as in different varieties of Tibetan (DeLancey 1986; Woodbury 1986; Sun 1993c; Hongladarom 1993).
-Other languages which have evidential marking are Qiang (LaPolla to appear), Newar (Hargreaves 1983), and Akha (Hansson this volume; Egerod 1985; Thurgood 1986).
+Evidential marking, the marking of how one came to know the information one is reporting in making a statement (e.g. seen with one's own eyes, heard from someone else, inferred-see Aikhenvald & LaPolla 2007, Tournadre & LaPolla 2014) has grammaticalized in quite a few languages within TB.
+The systems may be as simple as having only a contrast between hearsay and non-hearsay (e.g. Rawang, where the hearsay particle $w\bar{a}$ is derived from the verb 'say'), to more complex systems, as in different varieties of Tibetic (DeLancey 1986, this volume; Woodbury 1986; Sun 1993c; Hongladarom 1993).
+Some other languages which have evidential marking are Qiang (LaPolla 2003, this volume), Kathmandu Newar (Hargreaves 1983, this volume), and Akha (Hansson this volume; Egerod 1985; Thurgood 1986).